-Our provisional materiality is set based on a benchmark of Gross revenue expenditure.
-We will identify a figure for materiality but identify separate levels for procedures design to detect individual errors, and also a level above which all identified errors will be reported to those charged with governance,

-We consider that the Gross revenue expenditure. remains the key focus of users of the financial statements and, as such, we base our materiality levels around this benchmark.
+Our provisional materiality is set based on a benchmark of gross revenue expenditure.
+We will identify a figure for materiality but identify separate levels for procedures designed to detect individual errors, and also a level above which all identified errors will be reported to audit committee.
+We consider that the gross revenue expenditure remains the key focus of users of the financial statements and, as such, we base our materiality levels around this benchmark.